Muharram is known as the month of Allah and the first month of the Islamic lunar calendar.

 Following are the three important days of Muharram:

 The 1st of Muharram signifies the start of the new Islamic year.
-Although no specific acts of worship are prescribed for this day, Muslims can use it to reflect on the journey and struggles of our beloved Prophet Muhammad (SAW) and the Muslims of his era.
+Although no specific acts of worship are prescribed for this day, Muslims can use it for reflection.
+It is a time to remember the journey and struggles of our beloved Prophet Muhammad (SAW) and the Muslims of his time.

 Here are some suggested actions for Muslims at the beginning of the Islamic New Year:

-Islamic scholars recommend fasting on the 9th of Muharram in addition to the 10th (Ashura), following the Prophet Muhammad's (PBUH) practice.
+Islamic scholars recommend fasting on the 9th of Muharram in addition to the 10th (Ashura), following the Prophet's (PBUH) practice.

 When the Messenger of Allah (PBUH) fasted on the day of 'Ashura and told the people to fast, they said,